Cybereason/Logout4Shell/README.md

 even if Cybereason or its related parties are advised of the possibility of such damages.
 Cybereason undertakes no duty to update the Code or this advisory.

-## Credits
-The initial repo and inspiration for this work is based on the work of [tangxiaofeng7/apache-log4j-poc](https://github.com/tangxiaofeng7/apache-log4j-poc)